SNWCreations/RunForMoney/COMMANDS.en_US.md

     playername: When this parameter exists, the player whose name is the same as the value of this parameter will become the escape team.
 For example, /hunter AA will make player AA a runaway, or more than one.

+### /joingroup

+Become a hunter in the `<name>` group.

+Usage: `/joingroup [playername..]`

+Parameters:

+    playername: When the playername parameter exists, the `<playername>` player will be forced into the `<name>` group, but only if the player needs to be a hunter.
+Playername can be multiple, such as `/joingroup AA BB`.
+When this parameter is provided, administrator permission is required for batch operation.

+### /leavegroup

+Leave your group.

+Usage: `/leavegroup [playername..]`

+Parameters:

+    playername: when the playername parameter exists, the `<playername>` player will be forced to leave his group (not his team), but only if the player needs to be a hunter.
+Playername can be multiple, such as / leavegroup AA BB.
+When this parameter is provided, administrator permission is required for batch operation.

+### /rfmtimer

+Enables/disables the display of the remaining time.
+The remaining time is not displayed by default.

+### /playerremaining

+View the list of surviving and eliminated escape players.

 ## Administrator common commands

 The execution of all commands in this column must require administrator privileges.